The Vaccinated Travel Lane is now open to multiple countries including France and the US.

 What’s the Vaccinated Travel Lane?

-The new VTL policy allows fully vaccinated individuals to travel to Singapore without serving a stay-home notice (SHN).
-As of writing, Singapore will open up to a total of 11 countries under the scheme.
+The VTL policy allows fully vaccinated individuals to travel to Singapore without serving a stay-home notice (SHN).
+As of writing, Singapore is open to a total of 13 countries under the scheme, including Germany, South Korea, Francy, Italy, the United Kingdom and the United States.

 Plus, Covid-19 PCR testing will be reduced to two instead of the current four.
 Vaccinated travellers have to take a pre-departure test within 48 hours of their scheduled departure for Singapore and another test upon arriving.